Learn about the most popular Dave Ramsey money tips that will help you build a financially secure life for your family.

 Here, an expense doesn’t necessarily mean spending but it also includes the money set aside for savings.

-In a nutshell, with zero-based budgeting, you should have a zero dollar amount in your bank account at the end of the month after your expenses and savings and each month you start afresh.
+In a nutshell, with zero-based budgeting, you should have a zero dollar amount in your bank account after your expenses and savings at the end of the month.

-Also, Dave Ramsey money tips recommend using a cash envelope system where you maintain different cash envelopes for each category of expense like groceries, fuel, dining out, etc.
+Dave Ramsey’s money tips recommend using a cash envelope system where you maintain different cash envelopes for each category of expense like groceries, fuel, dining out, etc.

 This helps you to keep a better track of your expenses and avoid any kind of overspending.